weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 }
 ```

-However, if you called the following REST API with the same id.
-You wouldn't get the object back.
+However, calling the following REST API with the same id wouldn't get the object back.
 ```
 GET /v1/objects/{my-id-123456}
 ```

-### Perceived data loss
+### The problem

-This issue made it look like Weaviate was loosing data.<br/>
+So, if your data manipulation logic depended on the above operations to perform as expected, you update and delete operations might have been issued incorrectly.

-While in fact the data was still there, but the REST API failed to retrieve the required objects.
+## Improved performance for large scale data imports

-## Improved performance and capacity for data imports
+Weaviate `1.14` significantly improves the performance of data imports for large datasets.

-Weaviate `1.14` significantly improves the performance of data imports and increases the potential size of the database.
+Note that the performance improvements should be noticeable for imports of over 10 million objects.
+Furthermore, this update enables you to import over 200 million objects into the database.

 ### Problem
-Before, the HNSW index would grow in static intervals of 25,000 objects.
-This was fine for datasets under 25 million objects, but after that there would be a very noticeable slowdown of the data import.
-Then from 50–100 million objects, the import would slow down to walking pace.
+Before, the HNSW index would grow in constant intervals of 25,000 objects.
+This was fine for datasets under 25 million objects.
+But once the database got to around 25 million objects, adding new objects would be significantly slower.
+Then from 50–100m, the import process would slow down to a walking pace.

 ### Solution
 To address this problem, we changed how the HNSW index grows.
-We implemented a relative growth pattern, where the HNSW index size grows by either 25% or 25’000 objects (whichever is bigger).
+We implemented a relative growth pattern, where the HNSW index size increases by either 25% or 25’000 objects (whichever is bigger).

 ![HNSW index growth chart](/img/blog/weaviate-1.14/hnsw-index-growth.jpg)